 How Do I Know Which Fertilizers Or Amendments Contain Phosphorus

 NPK numbers usually appear prominently on fertilizer indicating the amount of nitrogen, phosphorus, and potassium respectively that the fertilizer contains.
-In the example image to the right, the 12-0-0 indicates that the fertilizer is high in nitrogen (12) but contains no phosphorus (0) or potassium (0).
+In the example image above, the 12-0-0 indicates that the fertilizer is high in nitrogen (12) but contains no phosphorus (0) or potassium (0).
 Other sources of phosphorus are bat guano, bone meal, and barnyard manure.
 Compost teas can be used in conjunction with a regular feeding program of a fertilizer that contains adequate amounts of phosphorus suitable for the stage of plant growth.
 If you aren't sure be sure to consult the product MSDS sheet to find out what it contains or contact our helpful experts.

 What To Do If You Apply Too Much Phosphorus?